 But hey!
 Some okes were drinking Milk Stout quarts – and theirs was 6% alcohol!
 I smoothly oozed over to Milk Stout and then stuck with it.
 I’m not the kind of person who would mix his drinks.
 All the while the African Jazz Pioneers were playing their seductive swinging special jazz.
-Between sips we would stand up and dance like umLungus amongst them who really could sway and jive.
+Between sips we would stand up and dance like umLungus amongst them who really could sway and jive, hoping we were unobtrusive.

 Many milk stouts later we might have been asked to leave, last song, last round and all that sad stuff.
 Tell you what!
 Let’s gate crash Mike Lello for a ‘last drink’ on our way home!
 Good Idea!
 Who’s driving?